reusestore/theme-fuse-react/src/app/main/components/material-ui/material-ui-examples/menus/menus-pt.md

 {{"demo": "pages/demos/menus/MenuListComposition.js"}}

-## Customized MenuItem
+## MenuItem Costumizado

 If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here is one example of how you can customize the `MenuItem`.

-⚠️ While the material design specification encourages theming, this example is off the beaten path.
+⚠️ Embora a especificação do design do material incentive o tema, este exemplo está fora do caminho comum.

 {{"demo": "pages/demos/menus/ListItemComposition.js"}}